Skin & Anti-ageing

 Chemical peel for dark skin is a common dermato surgical procedure performed without any surgical instrument.
-Chemical peeling or chemexfoliation is the application of one or more chemical agents on to the skin resulting in dry desquamation or moist maceration followed by its exfoliation and subsequent resurfacing of the epidermis along with remodelling of collagen and elastic fibres and the deposition of glycosaminoglycans during the repair process in the dermis.
+Chemical peeling or chemexfoliation is the application of one or more chemical agents onto the skin resulting in dry desquamation or moist maceration followed by its exfoliation and subsequent resurfacing of the epidermis along with remodelling of collagen and elastic fibers and the deposition of glycosaminoglycans during the repair process in the dermis.

-The idea behind chemical peel for skin rejuvenation is to wound the skin to bring it to a desired level, which is deep enough to cause exfoliation of the layers, while being superficial enough to allow regeneration from the appendageal structures and papillary dermis through wound healing, and promote skin rejuvenation.
+The idea behind chemical peel for skin rejuvenation is to wound the skin to bring it to the desired level, which is deep enough to cause exfoliation of the layers, while being superficial enough to allow regeneration from the appendageal structures and papillary dermis through wound healing, and promote skin rejuvenation.

 1. Trans-retinoic Acid Peels

-These peels belong to a class of retinoids (nature and synthetic derivative of vitamin A), which are used to treat dilated pores, fine wrinkling, actinic damage and ageing, rough skin and superficial trauma scars.
+These peels belong to a class of retinoids (nature and synthetic derivative of vitamin A), which are used to treat dilated pores, fine wrinkling, actinic damage and ageing, rough skin, and superficial trauma scars.
 They act by combining with retinol receptors and taking part in the epidermal cell regulation.